India invests in capacity development in 5G and 6G technologies: PM Modi - ExBulletin

 He also referred to India’s digital immunization platform, CoWin, and said that it was offered free to the world and has become open source software.

-“India’s vast experience in using technology and policies for the public good, inclusive development and social empowerment can be of great help to the developing world,” Prime Minister said Modi.
+“India’s vast experience in using technology and policies for the public good, inclusive development and social empowerment can be of great help to the developing world,” Modi said.

 Sources